saturnflyer/casting/README.md

 [![Code Climate](https://codeclimate.com/github/saturnflyer/casting.png)](https://codeclimate.com/github/saturnflyer/casting)
 [![Coverage Status](https://coveralls.io/repos/saturnflyer/casting/badge.png)](https://coveralls.io/r/saturnflyer/casting)

-You can apply new behaviors to your objects with Casting.
+## Add behavior to your objects without using extend
 Do it for the life of the object or only for the life of a block of code.

 Casting gives you real delegation that flattens your object structure compared to libraries like Delegate or Forwardable.
 With casting, you can implement your own decorators that